paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 }
 ```

 Let's now add a test file for our `index.tsx` component.
-I like to add my test files next to my components, but you can also create a dedicated `tests` folder.
+I like to add my test files next to my components, but you can also create a dedicated `tests` folder for your tests.

 ```js
 // pages/index.test.tsx